priyaljain04/Domino-s-Sales/README.md

     •	Performed Data Cleaning, Analysing and Visualization on Pizza company sales insights.

-    •	Developed ETL mappings using SQL to extract the data from unstructured data and transformed it to the staging area to conduct data cleaning.
+    •	Integrated SQL Server for efficient data handling.

-    •	Developed a Tableau dashboard to perform analysis, producing quantitative visualizations in Tableau to draw valuable insights based on different parameters affecting the company performance and further provide business solutions.
+    •	Developed a Tableau dashboard to perform analysis, producing visualizations in Tableau to draw valuable insights based on different parameters affecting the company performance and further provide business solutions.

 ## About Domino's: